john-dobbs/john-dobbs.github.io/projects/project-2.md

 Another aspect of the project was solar powered wireless access points.
 After several years of operation, I learned that the slight variations in voltage, as the battery was being charged and discharged, lead to a shortened lifespan of the equipment, only 18-24 months as opposed to 5 or more years under normal conditions.
 A voltage regulator could fix the issue for a few dollars.

+This project was developed as closed source for intellectural property management and security reasons, as such, the source code is not available.